LENS: A Learnable Evaluation Metric for Text Simplification: Automatic Evaluation Metric

-During training, we do not want to treat all the references in $R$ equally.
-Training the metric on references that have undergone different edit operations than the simplification can encourage the metric to focus only on the semantic similarity but not on the rewriting style of the simplification.
-Therefore, we adopt a reference-adaptive loss that selects a subset of references closer to $s$ in terms of edit operations rather than the entire set $R$.
-We compute the loss ($L_{adapt}$) as:
+For training, besides considering all references equally (i.e., \metricname$_{all}$ when $k=n$ in Eq. (\ref{loss})), we also adopt a reference-adaptive loss that selects a subset of references closer to $s$ in terms of edit operations rather than the entire set $R$.
+It encourages the metric to consider that different simplifications (e.g., paraphrasing-focused, deletion-focused, with or without splitting) can be acceptable, as long as they are close to some (not necessarily all) of the human references.
+We compute this loss ($L_{adapt}$) as:

 where $h$ is human rating and $m$ is the training data size.
-We extract the set of predicted scores $Z = \{z_1, z_i, \ldots, z_n \}$ corresponding to references in $R$ and then choose top $k$ values from $Z$ to form a subset $Z' \subseteq Z$.
+We compute the set of predicted scores $Z = \{z_1, z_i, \ldots, z_n \}$ corresponding to references in $R$ and then choose top $k$ ($k \leq n$) values from $Z$ to form a subset $Z' \subseteq Z$.
 Finally, we calculate the mean squared error (MSE) between the human rating $h$ and each score in $Z'$.
 By selecting top $k$ scores in $Z$, we focus the training of metric on references similar to $s$ in terms of writing style or editing operations.
 This loss also aligns the training step with the inference step, where we select the best-predicted score $z_{max}$ corresponding to $R$.
 Although multiple references are ideal, the proposed loss can also use a single reference, similar to the standard MSE loss.
 We train \metricname~on our \datasetnameFirst~dataset (details in \S \ref{sec:simpeval}).
-We normalize the scores of each annotator by their mean and standard deviation and average the scores for the final ratings.
-We provide further training and implementation details in Appendix \ref{app:metric_impl}.
+We provide further implementation details in Appendix \ref{app:metric_impl}.

+Similar to the COMET \cite{rei-etal-2020-comet} and BLEURT \cite{sellam-etal-2020-bleurt} metrics for MT evaluation, \metricname~is trained on human ratings after z-score normalization, which are real values predominantly lie between [-3, 3].
+To make \metricname~more interpretable, we rescale the predicted scores to the range between [0, 100] as the percentage of area under a normal curve of mean $0$ and standard deviation $1$ corresponding to $z_i$.
+We present the rescaled scores for experiments and analyses in this paper.
+Besides, we use RoBERTa-large as the underlying model of \metricname~throughout the paper, unless otherwise specified (\S \ref{sec:lens_analysis}).